logwet/logmod/README.md

 ### Pearl/Potion Trajectories

 Calculates and renders the trajectory of thrown projectiles and the block they will eventually hit.
 Calculates up to 60 seconds in the future.
+Control with `/projectiles`

+### Thrown Item Trajectories

+Will render the trajectory of a thrown item.
+Currently enabled for gold ingots to be used in bastions.
+Control with `/projectiles`

 ### Piglins

 Looking at a block protected by piglins (eg. a chest or gold block) will highlight all nearby Piglins that will be aggroed if you break or open that block.
 Looking at a piglin will highlight the piglins around it that will be aggroed if you hit it.
+Control with `/piglins`

 ### Paths

 Create paths.
 Use a hotkey (by default bound to `Insert`) to add a node to a path while holding a wool block of the corresponding colour.
+Control with `/paths`

 ### And more